 Don’t let yourself be distracted

 You may enjoy watching TV, reading a good book or playing video games but these need to be limited to your free time; you’re still at work and it’s a very slippery slope if your two lives start to overlap.
 Instead, perhaps write up a list of your favourite pastimes and think of these as a treat once you’ve finished your workload for the day.

 Do get ready for the day

-When you tell people that you work from home, it’s almost certain that they imagine you spend your days lounging in your pyjamas, answering emails from bed.
+When you tell people that you work from home, it’s almost certain that they imagine days lounging in pyjamas and answering emails from bed.
 However, one of the top pieces of advice is to set yourself a morning routine just as you would if you were heading into an office; showering and getting dressed before sitting down for your morning coffee will naturally put you in a completely different mindset.